Unlock the Sacred Valley

 Belmond Hotel Rio Sagrado

-- 15 minutes from Ollantaytambo Train Station (9 miles/15km)
+- a 15-minute drive from Ollantaytambo Train Station